HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 Consume the next input character:

 - U+003C LESS-THAN SIGN (<)
+  - Set the return state to the [template raw data state].
-  - Switch to the template data less-than sign state.
+  - Switch to the [template data less-than sign state].
 - U+0000 NULL
   - This is an unexpected-null-character parse error.
 Append a U+FFFD REPLACEMENT CHARACTER character to the currernt literal string node.
 - EOF